Byzantine–Seljuk wars: Byzantine counter-attack: 1118–1180

 For the time being, Manuel's policy was not without merit as the emperor established peaceful co-existence with the Sultan and initiated measures such as allowing Turkmen to pay for pasture on Byzantine land, which were clearly meant to deter raiding.
 The establishment of the theme of Neokastra on the northern part of the Aegean coast near Pergamon was also praised by Choniates.
-However, when Kilij Arslan refused to hand over the city of Sebastea, which he was bound to do under an earlier agreement with Manuel, the emperor declared war in 1176 and led a very large army estimated at around 30,000 men into Seljuk territory with the intent of taking its capital Iconium.
+However, when Kilij Arslan refused to hand over the city of Sebastea, which he was bound to do under an earlier agreement with Manuel, the emperor declared war in 1176 and led a very large army estimated at 30,000 men into Seljuk territory with the intent of taking its capital Iconium.
 However, the Byzantine force was ambushed in a mountain pass with consequent heavy losses to both sides.
 This battle, the Battle of Myriokephalon, resulted in the Byzantine campaign of conquest being abandoned.

 Byzantine territory in red, and the Sultanate of Iconium and Four Emirates in 1180 A.D.
 Due to the nature of the war and terrain, boundaries were constantly violated by raiding parties on both sides.

 The battle was tactically indecisive with both leaders keen to seek peace.
 Following this Manuel's army continued to skirmish with the Turks in Anatolia, defeating them in a smaller but indecisive battle in the Meander Valley.
 Regardless of this small respite, Myriokephalon had far more decisive implications than the casualties would suggest – there was no more Byzantine reconquest in Asia Minor after 1176, leaving the process begun by Alexios incomplete at best.
 For the Seljuks, the acquisition of Danishmend territory gave them a victory though once again the Seljuks had to contend with neighbouring disputes leading to the peace treaty as requested by both leaders.
 By the terms of the treaty, Manuel was obliged to remove the armies and fortifications posted at Dorylaeum and Sublaeum.